nus-cs2113-AY2223S2/ip/docs/README.md

 _3 types of tasks suppoted - Todo, Event and Deadline:_

 ### 1. Todo: `todo`
-Adds a todo task to the task list.<p>
+Adds a todo task to the task list.<br/>
 Format: `todo TASK_NAME`
 - `TASK_NAME` accepts a String of multiple words
 - `TASK_NAME` is compulsory